kingsdigitallab/alice-thornton/frontend/posts/news/2023-01-17-edge-lifecycles-seminar.md

 Project postdoctoral fellow Dr Jo Edge will give a paper at the Life-Cycles Seminar, Institute of Historical Research, London on Tuesday 24 January at 5.30pm.
 The paper is titled 'Taking it to Heart: Grief, Shock and Illness in Alice Thornton's *Books*'.

 This is a hybrid event, and anyone wishing to attend in-person or online should register [here](https://www.history.ac.uk/events/taking-it-heart-grief-shock-and-illness-alice-thorntons-books).
 An abstract is below.
-Hope you can make it!

 A common theme in Thornton's books is the illnesses suffered by Thornton herself, her children, family and friends.
 One striking cause of illness is sudden grief or betrayal leading to near-fatal illness from a flux of humours.
 For example, in 1655, just after giving birth to her second daughter, Betty, Thornton became very ill when her toddler, Nally, began to suffer fits.
 Recounting the incident, she wrote: